 Alongside eye health programmes, Sightsavers is working to empower people with disabilities.
 In 2017, we helped 200 children with visual impairments and other disabilities in Senegal to go to school, ensuring they are educated alongside their peers.
 We also helped to train teachers and other educational staff in inclusion, and are working in four regions, including Dakar, to increase the political participation of women and men with disabilities by promoting involvement in local elections and community decision-making.

-Sightsavers’ work is aligned with the Global Goals (also referred to as the sustainable development goals) and directly contributes to achieving them in Senegal.
-In this video our Senegal Country Director Salimata Bocoum speaks about our successful inclusive education project.
+Our work is aligned with the Global Goals (also referred to as the sustainable development goals) and directly contributes to achieving them in Senegal.
+In the video below our Senegal Country Director Salimata Bocoum speaks about our successful inclusive education project.

 Mouhamed, who is visually impaired, used to sit at home all day.
 But thanks to an inclusive education programme, he is now able to go to school and learn with his friends.Read his story